bokoo/llama3-lora-finetune/README.md

 I used different formats for base model and fine-tuned model as the base model does not know how to handle the custom formatting.

-For training, I used about 1000 generated logs and
-I decided on the following parameters:
+Trained on about 1000 generated logs and decided on the following parameters:
 - **Batch Size:** 1 (To accommodate memory constraints as I decided to try and train it on my laptop RTX 3060)
 - **Epochs:** 2
 - **Learning Rate:** 2e-4 (Seemed to work well in my case)